mlsecproject/combine/README.md

 At this point you should be ready to run Combine.

-We also have a [dockerfile](https://github.com/mlsecproject/combine/tree/master/docker) available.
+We also have a [dockerfile](https://github.com/mlsecproject/combine/tree/master/docker) available *Non-Plugin version*.

 *Note, there is an issue running this under Python 2.7.9 that will cause all HTTPS URLs to fail*